jmp/retro_counter/README.md

 simultaneous reads and writes.

 Then I realized Elixir has super powers.
 I can use a [GenServer][genserver] to hold the count in memory all the time.
-Then, I can schedule a single, separate process whose only job is to write the current value to the file at a scheduled interval (e.g. one hour).
+It also means I have a single process at the time writing to the file.
+As an extra bonus, you can defer writing by some delay (e.g. 30 seconds) to make sure we don't write to the file on every counter increment.

 Maybe this approach also has some downsides, but it was very simple to do in Elixir, and relatively easy to test as well.
 Especially given that I had zero experience with